churro-dev/BPhO-Computational/README.md

 ### Notebook with later challenges are accessible here https://colab.research.google.com/drive/1ciC0e05X-3hfYzuuqUKVhTKED0A7FaRc
+### Use hosted runtime, no need to install anything

 ### How to run
 1. Install python from http://www.python.org/downloads - Newer than v3.8